eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 | 3 | 5 | 4 | 3 | A > B > C |
 | 2 | 0 | 3 | 5 | C > B > A |

-Clearly, if we look at the head-to-head match-ups:
+If we look at the head-to-head match-ups:

 | Match-up | Winner | Vote Count |
 |---------|--------|------------|